ispras/casr/README.md

 CASR is a set of tools that allows you to collect crash reports in different ways.
 Use `casr-core` binary to deal with coredumps.
 Use `casr-san` to analyze ASAN reports.
 Try `casr-gdb` to get reports from gdb.
 Use `casr-python` to analyze python reports and get report from [Atheris](https://github.com/google/atheris).
+Use `casr-java` to analyze java reports and get report from [Jazzer](https://github.com/CodeIntelligenceTesting/jazzer)

 Crash report contains many useful information: severity (like [exploitable](https://github.com/jfoote/exploitable)) for x86, x86\_64, arm32, aarch64, rv32g, rv64g architectures,